lens-protocol/lens-standards/LIPs/lip-4.md

 ### 3. Profile Guardian does not apply to non-EOA addresses

 Non-EOA addresses are not affected by this safety layer in order to avoid issues with smart contracts (e.g. NFT protocols or smart wallets) that expect the default plain ERC-721 behaviour.
-Non-EOA adresses have a higher safety assumption as significant amount of the non-EOAs are multisigs, DAOs or protocols that have a higher threshold of observation from the users and are assumed to remain less affected.
+Non-EOA addresses have a higher safety assumption as significant amount of the non-EOAs are multisigs, DAOs or protocols that have a higher threshold of observation from the users and are assumed to remain less affected.

 ### 4. Lens ecosystem support